 Badrach's attacks are weak and can only connect well with larger enemies.
 To make matters worse, he has the lowest hero value out of all the Einherjar, so sending him up to Valhalla (which many players often do) is difficult.
 An archer is the needed Einherjar for Chapter 5 (one of two chapters you can get him in), so that only stacks up the difficulty.

 Sorcerers/Sorceresses often fall into this but it's mostly because you only need one, and most people pick with Mystina or have picked their sorcerer far earlier in the game.
 This would be okay if the later chapters didn't throw a lot of them at you.
-Mystina is one of the better sorceresses, besting Jelanda and the three sorceresses from Yamato, but her power pales against Lyseria and Gandar (both only available on hard mode).
+Mystina is one of the better sorceresses, besting Jelanda and the three sorceresses from Yamato, and is equal to Lorenta (who is obtained earlier) and is necessary for Ending A, but her power pales against Lyseria and Gandar (both only available on hard mode).

 The Woobie: As it's a game about people before their final moments, it has a few.